International volunteering: Criticisms

 Voluntourism programs are more often conducted by profit-making companies rather than charities.
 Although the intention for volunteers to travel is to empower the local communities, the ultimate motivation of the volunteers is more self-serving.
 According to a study done by Rebecca Tiessen, the motivations identified by the participants generally fit under the category of personal growth (e.g. skill development, cross-cultural understanding, career choice, etc.), while motivations related to having a positive social impact or desire for social justice in the host communities was not found among the participants, reflecting a one-directional flow of benefits from the host communities to the volunteers.
 With this trend, communities, journalists, and those who have actually done volunteer activities start to question to which extent voluntourism activities can actually help with the local condition, or will they actually bring harm to the already underprivileged places.

-Volunteer-sending organizations, such as Free The Children's Me to We trips, the British company Projects-abroad, and AIESEC, have been critiqued as furthering the aforementioned neo-colonial narrative to youth.
+Volunteer-sending organisations, such as Free The Children's Me to We trips, the British company Projects-abroad, and AIESEC, have been critiqued as furthering the aforementioned neo-colonial narrative to youth.
 The increased prevalence of promotional material regarding trips to "help" the Global South has "increased media exposure in the Global North to poverty in the Global South."
-Critics argue that the way in which these organizations advertise their trips stigmatizes and frames the developing world as helpless.
+Critics argue that the way in which these organisations advertise their trips stigmatises and frames the developing world as helpless.
 This plays into Maria Eriksson Baaz's theories in the book Paternalism of Partnership: a Postcolonial Reading of Identity in Development Aid, in which she discusses discourse that frames the volunteer as a developed, paternalistic individual and the donor as underdeveloped.
 The framing and "othering" of cultures outside the West and Global North can also be found in Edward Said's text, Orientalism.
 His theory is rooted in the same idea, in which he describes West's patronizing portrayals of the East.
 Volunteer tourism relies on historic roots of colonial perpetuated narratives of racial inferiority/superiority, by pushing the idea that whiteness is associated with progress and therefore further reinforces a white saviour industrial complex that reaffirms unequal power dynamics between the "Global North" and "Global South".